 - Environment: to give communities access to water and improved sanitation

 Training and employing Aboriginal community-based workers (CBWs) is vital to this work.
 The CBWs are local people who play a crucial role in supporting trachoma screening and treatment, ensuring information is communicated in an appropriate and culturally relevant way.

 Trachoma Sore Eyes Story

 Anngang Anitjakarta (Trachoma Sore Eyes Story) was written and illustrated by Aboriginal author, Hazel Presley from Ti Tree, Northern Territory.
 The story was written in her local Anmatyerr language, and with the support of The Foundation, 900 copies were distributed to help children and their families understand how to avoid trachoma.

 Where are we today with trachoma?

 The nation-wide Trachoma Elimination Project, to which The Foundation contributes, has made significant progress.
-Trachoma is now considered to be eliminated in Queensland and New South Wales and the national figures have dropped from 14% in 2009 to 4.7% in 2014.
+Trachoma is now considered to be eliminated in Queensland and New South Wales and the national figures have dropped from 14 per cent in 2009 to 4.7 per cent in 2014.
 While it’s taken many years since Fred’s first encounter with it, we’re pleased to say Australia remains committed to eliminate trachoma by 2020.